-- 3.5.9.8.1 The Contractor shall develop and maintain DUR programs including prospective DUR and retrospective DUR. - 3.5.9.8.2 Guidelines for Prospective Drug Utilization Review (Pro-DUR) - 3.5.9.8.2.1 The Contractor's Pro-DUR shall comply with the following requirements: - 3.5.9.8.2.1.1 Have a central electronic repository for capturing, storing and updating prospective DUR data; and

-- 3.5.9.8.2.1.2 Assess each active drug regimen of members in terms of ingredient therapy, therapeutic duplication, drug interactions, age precautions, over- and under-utilization, prescribing limits and other clinically appropriate evaluations. - 3.5.9.8.3 Guidelines for Retrospective Drug Utilization Review (Retrospective DUR) - 3.5.9.8.3.1 The Contractor's Retrospective DUR shall comply with the following requirements: - 3.5.9.8.3.1.1 Establish and maintain Retrospective DUR exception criteria; - 3.5.9.8.3.1.2 Conduct drug criteria interrogation and generate review of member and participating provider profiles; - 3.5.9.8.3.1.3 Develop case tracking system and project reports; - 3.5.9.8.3.1.4 Implement educational intervention program; - 3.5.9.8.3.1.5 Conduct assessment/evaluation of educational intervention program; and - 3.5.9.8.3.1.6 Analyze cost outcomes and evaluate the effectiveness of the educational interventions to members, prescribers and pharmacies. - 3.5.9.9 The Contractor shall establish an extensive maximum allowable cost (MAC) program in order to promote generic utilization and cost containment. - 3.5.9.9.1 The Contractor shall provide a description of its MAC program for review and prior approval by the State.
+- 3.5.9.8.1 The Contractor shall develop and maintain DUR programs including prospective DUR and retrospective DUR that comply with Section 1927(g) of the Social Security Act, 42 CFR 438.3(s)(4), the mental health parity requirements in 42 CFR Part 456, Subpart K, and Section 1004 of the SUPPORT for Patients and Communities Act. - 3.5.9.8.2 Guidelines for Prospective Drug Utilization Review (Pro-DUR) - 3.5.9.8.2.1 The Contractor's Pro-DUR shall comply with the following requirements: - 3.5.9.8.2.1.1 Have a central electronic repository for capturing, storing and updating prospective DUR data; and - 3.5.9.8.2.1.2 Assess each active drug regimen of members in terms of ingredient therapy, therapeutic duplication, drug interactions, age precautions, over- and under-utilization, prescribing limits and other clinically appropriate evaluations. - 3.5.9.8.3 Guidelines for Retrospective Drug Utilization Review (Retrospective DUR) - 3.5.9.8.3.1 The Contractor's Retrospective DUR shall comply with the following requirements: - 3.5.9.8.3.1.1 Establish and maintain Retrospective DUR exception criteria; - 3.5.9.8.3.1.2 Conduct drug criteria interrogation and generate review of member and participating provider profiles; - 3.5.9.8.3.1.3 Develop case tracking system and project reports; - 3.5.9.8.3.1.4 Implement educational intervention program; - 3.5.9.8.3.1.5 Conduct assessment/evaluation of educational intervention program; and - 3.5.9.8.3.1.6 Analyze cost outcomes and evaluate the effectiveness of the educational interventions to members, prescribers and pharmacies.